misterdev/flatland-marl/README.md

     ![shortest path](docs/images/bitmap.png)

 ## Heatmaps
-Heatmaps are used to provide informations about how the traffic is distributed across the rails over time.
+Heatmaps are used to provide information about how the traffic is distributed across the rails over time.

 Each agent computes 2 heatmaps, one positive and one negative, both are generated summing the bitmaps of all the other agents.